Vitamin D and Tuberculosis

 • Spread the word.
 Form a local World TB Day planning committee to come up with different strategies and activities using the Stop TB resource guide.
 You can also download and print Stop TB awareness posters to share in your local community.

 • Attend an event.
 Find an event or activity in your community to join and help spread awareness on the need for access to TB treatment options.
-See a list of activities and events, here.

 • Join a patient organization.
 If you have TB, you can join a patient organization to help be a powerful advocate for improved access to diagnosis and treatment of TB.